tyjo/coptr/docs/installation.rst

 Dependencies
 ------------
-Installation using conda will install all required dependencies.
+Installation using conda iswill install all required dependencies.
 However, CoPTR's dependencies are listed below if you wish to install them manually.

 * bowtie2 (>=2.4.1): CoPTR assumes bowtie2 is install and accessible from your PATH variable